-The difference between a VS1 and VVS1 clarity diamond is that a VS1 diamond has a higher number of inclusions that affect the diamond’s brilliance, appearance and durability.
-While the two may look identical without magnification, a VVS1 diamond is cleaner and has fewer blemishes.
+The main difference between a VS1 and VVS1 clarity diamond is that a VS1 diamond’s inclusions are more impactful on its brilliance, durability, and appearance.
+While the two may look identical without magnification, a VVS1 diamond has blemishes that are less apparent.

 What is a VS1 Diamond?

-But after a few scans back and forth, you may find small pinpoints, a white twinning wisp, and a transparent feather along the edge.
+But after a few scans back and forth, small pinpoints, a white twinning wisp, and a transparent feather along the edge may emerge.

-But a VS1 clarity grade isn’t referring to the presence of any specific inclusion.
+But a VS1 clarity grade isn’t referring to the presence of a specific inclusion.

 There could be one type that has several occurrences, or four or five different types of inclusions with one instance each.

-For example, this 0.90-carat round cut diamond from Blue Nile earned a VS1 grade from the GIA.
+For example, this 0.90-carat round cut diamond earned a VS1 grade.

-Conversely, this 0.95-carat diamond received the same clarity grade but has the following inclusions:
+Conversely, a diamond could receive the same clarity grade but have the following inclusions:

-The gemologist determined that even though the 0.95 carat diamond had a higher number of inclusions, they affected each diamond in a similar way in terms of appearance and performance.
+The gemologist determined that even though the first diamond had a higher number of inclusions, they affected each diamond in a similar way in terms of appearance and performance.